-If you consume dairy then don’t forget about good ol’ yogurt.
+If you consume dairy, don’t forget about good ol’ yogurt.
 It’s the granola part that you have to be concerned about.
-My choice for gluten free granola is Udi’s, which comes in a variety of flavors like vanilla, blueberry cashew, original, cherry walnut and more.
+My choice for gluten-free granola is Udi’s, which comes in a variety of flavors that includ vanilla, blueberry cashew, original, cherry walnut and more.

-If eating cheese is your thing then don’t forget about string cheese or even Laughing Cow cheese.
+If eating cheese is your thing, don’t forget about string cheese or even Laughing Cow cheese.

 8. Dark Chocolate

 Dark chocolate, if you purchase the right kind, is loaded with nutrients and can be satisfying.
 Read your labels to make sure you’re not getting sugary candy that will do nothing for you but make you crash and burn.
 According to Dr. Oz, you want to choose dark chocolate that is 70 percent cacao in order to reap the health benefits.
 Read more about how to choose dark chocolate here.

 9. Food Should Taste Good Chips

 This brand makes a variety of chips made out of foods such as potatoes, quinoa, brown rice and corn, in various flavors.
 If your taste buds prefer spicy, go for jalapeño, but if you like to keep it simple, check out multigrain.
 An added bonus about these chips is that they do double duty as crackers, so grab the guacamole and chow down.